Hazelnut and Candied Mandarin Bark

 Merry Christmas from Sorrento

 Chocolate bark is a great Christmas gift choice as well as being a fuss free addition to your holiday trays.
 I love my seasonal White Chocolate, Pistachio and Cranberry Bark but it was time for a change.
 Eating with the seasons in the true Italian way you can incorporate the flavours of orange and hazelnuts for the winter season.
-If we can't get to Italy for the holidays like my good friend Jerry why not bring Italy to you.
+If we can't get to Italy for the holidays, why not bring Italy to you.